Kiselaw/foodgram/README.md

 - filter recipes by tags
 - add recipes to favorites and shopping list (which can be downloaded as a txt file)

+In addition, the Foodgram project has CI/CD which is implemented via using the Github Actions, so when push happens, the code is automatically tested and deployed to a remote server.

 ## Technologies
 Backend: